(Book 2: Hello, Can You Fear Me?)

 Once that was taken care of, he immediately began to set the Captura up on its stand, rambling non-stop to Ravi about the new features that Uncle Silver had installed:

 ‘Oh it’s gonna be so easy to shoot with this portable InstaLight.
 Can you imagine having the older umbrella-thing here?
 Would have blocked everyone’s view!
 And the rotation of the plates is so much faster now.
 You know what that means, Ravi?
 It means more shots!
-Don’t even get me started on these new thinner plates.
-Also, the captured InstaCopies are going to pile up here, so you can instantly check the results!
+And don’t even get me started on these new thinner plates.
+Also, also, the captured InstaCopies are going to pile up here, so you can instantly check the results!
 This is all so cool!’

 ‘Less talking, more doing!’
 Ravi hissed at him.
 ‘You can explain later.’

 ‘Oh, yeah I can, but I thought the readers should know.’